JazzMaster/LazGFX/README.md

 I will try to provide further demos where possible.

-So what is the BGI? and why is SDL important?
+So what is the BGI? and why is "porting code" important?

+There are multiple ways of getting things done- complicated over time.
+I will help with this as much as I can.

 #### BGI